Diocese of Cochin

 The diocese is situated with the Arabian Sea in the west, the Archdiocese of Verapoly in both north and east, and the Diocese of Alleppey in the south.
 The Santa Cruz Cathedral Basilica in Fort Cochin is the diocese's cathedral where the Diocesan Administrator resides.
-Pope Francis appointed James Raphael Anaparambil, Bishop of Diocese of Alleppey, as apostolic administrator sede plena to the diocese on 11 October 2024.
+Pope Francis appointed James Raphael Anaparambil, Bishop of Diocese of Alleppey, as apostolic administrator sede plena to the diocese on 11 October 2024 and his term has ended on 8 December by the installation of Antony Kattiparambil as the Bishop of Cochin.

-On 25 October 2025, Pope Leo XIV appointed Antony Kattiparambil as the bishop-designate of the Diocese of Cochin.
+On 25 October 2025, Pope Leo XIV appointed Antony Kattiparambil as the bishop of the diocese.